 And that’s if you don’t need to wait for someone to come from out of town or send the document via snail mail.

 Wet Signature vs. Electronic Signature: What’s the Difference?

 The first difference between wet signatures and electronic signatures is how they look.

 While wet signatures are only as good as the witnesses and the intricacy of the signature, electronic signatures save enough data to prove their legal validity and origin.

-Although both signatures are used to prove the intent to fulfill a contract, online signatures are easier, faster, and, in most cases, even more secure than their wet counterparts.
+Although both signatures prove the intent to fulfill a contract, online signatures are easier, faster, and, in most cases, even more, secure than their wet counterparts.